 2.2.2.1 Schematic Design.
-The Design-Builder shall prepare a schematic design that is a logical development of the approved concept design and is consistent with the Department's schedule, budget (i.e. designed to budget of \$5.2 Million) and programmatic requirements.
+The Design-Builder shall prepare a schematic design that is a logical development of the approved concept design and is consistent with the Department's schedule, budget which includes both soft and hard costs (i.e. designed to budget of \$9.0 million) and programmatic requirements.
 The schematic design shall contain at least the level of detail contemplated in standard industry practice and shall contain such detail as is typically required for a schematic design under standard industry practice.
 The design submittal shall specifically identify any deviations from the approved concept design and shall explain the rationale, cost and time implications associated with such deviation.
 The Department shall have the right to disapprove the schematic design submittal for any reason.
 Following review of the schematic design submission by DPR and the Department, the Design-Builder shall make revisions to the schematic design submission as necessary to incorporate comments, feedback and other direction provided by DPR and the Department.
 The Design-Builder's pricing shall assume that such revisions will be required, and such revisions shall not entitle the Design-Builder to additional compensation.